Pixelguin/P4G-CEP-docs/docs/extras.md

 ### Compatibility
 Most **Aemulus-compatible** mods will work with P4G CEP.

 > The version of Aemulus currently included with P4G CEP does not support 1-click installation.
-This will be a feature present in P4G CEP 6.0, which is in development.
+This will be a feature in P4G CEP 6.0, which is in development.

 Look for the Aemulus logo in the bottom-right corner: